viliger2/ExtradimensionaItems/Thunderstore/README.md

   * Fix logbook item displays.
 Only Chronoshift currently has "display", as in it follows what I put in the code, but it needs a lot of fixing to look good.
   * Majority of items lack lore, you are free to submit a pull request or message me directly if you want to write it.
   * New model and icon for Atma, it looks terrible
-  * Propper skill icons for Pizza Box
+  * Proper skill icons for Pizza Box
   * Code rewrite to Chronoshift at the very least, it is very janky at the moment
   * Quest system, where you pick quests in the lobby, for a price of course (0.6.0)
   * New Survivor (0.7.0)